anshumanbh/spicesandmix/_posts/2018-01-29-mini-mixed-vegetable-rawa-pancake.md

     6. Serve hot with green chutney or ketchup.
 ---
 One of the quickest and easiest breakfast options, this mini vegetable rawa/semolina/suji pancake is not only perfect for breakfast but also an evening snack.
 And since rawa is a coarse granulated grain (mostly wheat), these pancakes are packed with nutritional goods too.

+I have added step-by-step pictures below.
+Hope you will enjoy the recipe with your family and friends.

 ![1](http://image.ibb.co/czLMim/fullsizeoutput_34e3.jpg)